aranjan1002/HPCC-Platform/Documentation.md

 I would go through some important details during my experiences as an intern.

 ## Code Generator
 A major part of the internship was to understand the process of generating C++ and xml codes from an ECL query.
+The first step is converion of an ECL query into an expression graph.
+This expression graph consists of all the operations required to execute the query.
+Next, it is decided that which activity (or bunch of them) should be execute in a child query and which should be done inline.
+The function canProcessInline plays a major role in this decision.
+After this, some optimization are applied to the activities in the child graph.
+At the end the inline activities and the c++ implementation of childgraph activities are combined in c++ file.

 ## Feedback
 At the end of internship I have the following questions/suggestions: